-A resident of Maslovka named Nina told Chance she had returned to the village after the fire to sift through the rubble of the house where she was born.
+A resident of Maslovka named Nina said she had returned to the village after the fire to sift through the rubble of the house where she was born.

 Even the clothes she was wearing were not hers -- they had been given to her by a neighbor.

-As Nina told her story, an elderly woman walked from behind a broken wall, wailing with tears.
-Nina said the woman was her mother, devastated she had lost the home where she raised her family.
+As Nina told her story, an old lady walked from behind a broken wall, wailing.
+Nina said the woman was her mother, devastated that she had lost the home where she raised her family.

-Desperate to control the blazes, Russia says its deployed nearly a quarter of a million people to fight the fires.
-But around Voronezh, many of the firefighters that Chance saw were just volunteers with buckets.
+Russia says it has deployed nearly a quarter of a million people to fight the fires.
+But around Voronezh, many of the firefighters were just volunteers with buckets.